This post was most recently updated on October 7th, 2018

 Change–and by change I mean serious character overhaul–is part and parcel of succeeding in any endeavor.
-Philippines will remain lagging behind in an economic standpoint if we as individuals fail to come to work on time, or ruin a foreigner’s perception of us by explaining that “Filipino time” is inherently part of our culture.
+The Philippines will remain lagging behind in an economic standpoint if we as individuals fail to come to work on time or ruin a foreigner’s perception of us by explaining that “Filipino time” is inherently part of our culture.

 Time is more valuable than money.
 It’s something that we want the most, but we use the worst.
 Let’s all work hard to ditch the idea of “Filipino time” and say hello to the new catchphrase that will hopefully define the generations to come: “Filipino On Time.”

 Bernad, M. (2002).
 Filipino Time.
 Budhi: A Journal Of Ideas And Culture, 5(3).

 EDITORIAL – ‘Filipino time’.
 (2013). philSTAR.com.
 Retrieved 24 August 2016, from http://goo.gl/bNlNBJ